imgproxy/imgproxy/docs/configuration.md

 * Good: `http://example.com/`
 If the trailing slash is absent, `http://example.com@baddomain.com` would be a permissable URL, however, the request would be made to `baddomain.com`.

+* `IMGPROXY_SANITIZE_SVG`: when true, imgproxy will remove scripts from SVG images to prevent XSS attacks.
+Defaut: `true`

 When using imgproxy in a development environment, it can be useful to ignore SSL verification:

 * `IMGPROXY_IGNORE_SSL_VERIFICATION`: when true, disables SSL verification, so imgproxy can be used in a development environment with self-signed SSL certificates.